GeneralBots/BotBook/site/docs/chapter-07-gbot-reference.md

 | Synchronize Database | TRUE if TABLE keyword should *MODIFY* database.
 Be careful in Production storage this value should be FALSE (default). |

 Note that this variables are available in every .gbdialog code, automatically.

+## Config in Detail

+### Admin Notify E-mail
+The "Admin Notify E-mail" setting specifies the email addresses that will receive notifications regarding the bot’s activities and administrative updates.
+This feature ensures that administrators are promptly informed about any critical events or issues related to the bot's operation, allowing them to take necessary actions swiftly.

+### Answer Mode

+In a bot factory configuration, the integration of a Language Learning Model (LLM) is pivotal in enhancing the functionality and efficiency of the bots.
+The LLM can be employed in various modes depending on the requirements of the bot system.
+These modes include "direct," "document," "document-ref," "sql," and "tool," each offering a unique method of interaction and data handling.
+For instance, in the "direct" mode, the LLM is used to generate responses or actions based on real-time user input, providing immediate and contextually relevant replies.
+This approach is particularly useful for creating conversational agents that can handle a wide range of user queries effectively.
+In the "document" mode, the LLM processes and generates responses based on pre-existing documents or content.
+This mode is ideal for scenarios where the bot needs to reference detailed information or provide insights derived from specific documents.
+The LLM analyzes the content of the documents to deliver accurate and contextually appropriate information, thereby enhancing the bot's ability to offer valuable and precise responses.
+This approach is particularly beneficial for applications that require in-depth knowledge or detailed guidance based on existing resources.
+The "document-ref" mode builds on the document-based approach by allowing the LLM to reference and extract information from multiple documents to generate comprehensive responses.
+This mode is advantageous when the bot needs to synthesize information from various sources to provide well-rounded answers or perform complex tasks.
+In contrast, the "sql" mode leverages structured query language to interact with databases, enabling the LLM to retrieve and manipulate data based on specific queries.
+Lastly, the "tool" mode integrates the LLM with external tools or services, allowing the bot to extend its functionality by interacting with other applications or systems.
+Each mode offers a distinct advantage, allowing the bot factory to tailor its approach based on the specific needs and objectives of the bot system.

+### Avatar Logo
+The "Avatar Logo" is the URL of the bot's logo that represents it visually.
+This logo is used in user interfaces and communications to create a recognizable identity for the bot, enhancing its brand presence and user engagement.

+### Can Publish
+The "Can Publish" setting is a comma-separated list of mobile numbers that have the authority to publish content directly.
+This feature ensures that only authorized individuals can contribute or update content, maintaining control over the bot's published material.

+### Description
+The "Description" provides a brief overview of the bot, including its purpose, functionalities, and key features.
+This description helps users understand what the bot does and what to expect from its interactions.

+### Enable Audio Hearing
+The "Enable Audio Hearing" option indicates whether the bot can process and understand audio inputs.
+When set to TRUE, the bot is capable of receiving and interpreting spoken language, enhancing its interaction capabilities.

+### Enable Audio Talking
+The "Enable Audio Talking" setting specifies if the bot can generate and deliver spoken responses.
+Enabling this feature allows the bot to communicate with users through audio, making interactions more dynamic and engaging.

+### Enable Spelling Checker
+The "Enable Spelling Checker" option determines whether the bot should automatically check and correct spelling errors in user inputs.
+When set to TRUE, this feature helps maintain the quality and accuracy of interactions by addressing spelling mistakes.

+### Enable Worldwide Translator
+The "Enable Worldwide Translator" setting allows the bot to support multiple languages and perform translation tasks.
+When enabled, the bot can interact with users in various languages, catering to a global audience.

+### Default User Language
+The "Default User Language" specifies the language that users will encounter by default when interacting with the bot.
+This setting ensures that the bot communicates in the preferred language of the user, enhancing their experience.

+### Default Content Language
+The "Default Content Language" defines the language in which content files, such as .gbkb and .gbdialog, are written.
+This setting ensures consistency in content creation and processing within the bot's system.

+### Language Detector
+The "Language Detector" feature enables the bot to automatically identify the language of user inputs.
+When activated, the bot can adapt its responses based on the detected language, improving communication accuracy.

+### NLP Score
+The "NLP Score" is a numerical value between 0 and 1 used to assess the relevance and quality of text for Natural Language Processing (NLP) neural networks.
+This score helps in classifying and processing text more effectively.

+### Search Score
+The "Search Score" is a value between 0 and 1 that influences the consideration of Full Text Search as a content retrieval method.
+A higher score indicates a greater emphasis on search-based content retrieval.

+### Transfer To
+The "Transfer To" setting is a comma-separated list of mobile numbers to which the bot will transfer chats from WhatsApp.
+This feature facilitates the rerouting of conversations to designated contacts or support agents.

+### WhatsApp Admins
+The "WhatsApp Admins" field is a comma-separated list of mobile numbers designated as administrators for the bot.
+These individuals have elevated access and control over the bot’s settings and operations.

+### Feedback Improve.Message
+The "Feedback Improve.Message" is a predefined message that the bot will send to users when it fails to find the requested information.
+This message encourages users to provide feedback or try different queries.

+### Keep Text
+The "Keep Text" setting is a comma-separated list of words or phrases that should remain unchanged during the bot’s understanding process.
+This feature ensures that specific terms are preserved and accurately recognized.

+### Start Dialog
+The "Start Dialog" specifies the name of the .docx file (without the extension) that serves as the entry point for the bot’s dialog.
+This document outlines the initial interactions and flow of the conversation.

+### HelloGoodX
+The "HelloGoodX" option determines whether the bot should greet users with a welcome message.
+When set to TRUE, the bot will initiate interactions with a friendly hello.

+### XRM Key
+The "XRM Key" is a string key used to authenticate and access the HubSpot API.
+This key is essential for integrating the bot with HubSpot services and functionalities.

+### WhatsApp Group Name
+The "WhatsApp Group Name" is the name of the WhatsApp group to which the bot belongs.
+This setting helps in identifying and organizing the bot’s presence within specific groups.

+### WhatsApp Group Shortcuts
+The "WhatsApp Group Shortcuts" are space-separated triggers in text that activate the bot within WhatsApp groups.
+These shortcuts enable users to engage with the bot using predefined commands or keywords.

+### Bot Admin Number
+The "Bot Admin Number" is the mobile number that receives debug screenshots and other notifications related to the bot’s operation.
+This contact is crucial for monitoring and troubleshooting the bot.

+### WhatsApp Group ID
+The "WhatsApp Group ID" is a unique identifier used to connect the bot to a specific WhatsApp group.
+This ID is accessible only in internal logs and is essential for group integration.

+### Debug Web Automation
+The "Debug Web Automation" setting indicates whether the Bot Admin Number should receive screenshots of each web automation step.
+Enabling this feature provides detailed visibility into web automation processes.

+### .gbapp List
+The ".gbapp List" is a collection of associated .gbapp packages linked to the .gbot.
+This list helps in managing and organizing the bot’s application packages.

+### Group Spell
+The "Group Spell" option enables the spell checker for group interactions.
+When activated, the bot will check and correct spelling errors in group chat messages.

+### Synchronize Database
+The "Synchronize Database" setting determines whether the TABLE keyword should modify the database.
+Setting this to TRUE allows changes to the database schema, while FALSE should be used in production environments to prevent unintended modifications.

+---

+Each title and description has been crafted to clarify the purpose and functionality of the respective configuration setting.

 ## Enviroment Variables Reference

 | Name                   | Sample Value                                     | Description |